 D.K. - SCOR's technological transformation aims to improve our performance and create long-term value.
 We delivered several ambitious digital projects in 2020, notably the integration of CyberCube's risk model on the P&C side, to boost our cyber exposure management capabilities, and the development of hELIOS on the Life side, providing accurate knowledge of risks stemming from our in-force portfolio.
-We also introduced more than 60 automated robotic processes into the organization.
-The deployment of the IFRS 17 and IFRS 9 programs is on track.
-SCOR is actively preparing for the implementation of these new accounting frameworks, with a go-live date of January 1, 2022 for IFRS 9, and January 1, 2023 for IFRS 17.
+We also introduced "SCOR WILL CONTINUE TO DEVELOP WITH THE TWOFOLD OBJECTIVE OF PROFITABILITY AND SOLVENCY, STICKING TO THE SAME CORE PRINCIPLES THAT HAVE ENSURED OUR SUCCESS."